Levridge-Tory/LevridgeIntegrationDocs/docs/VFD.md

 2. Create a restricted product regional list

-*Note* - An inclusive restricted product regional list needs to be created for each country before an exclusive list is created.
+   - An inclusive restricted product regional list needs to be created for each country before an exclusive list is created.
    - Product information management > Setup > Product compliance > Restricted products regional lists
    - Click New
    - Select a country, state, list ID and description.